SPIN-web/SPIN2023/call.md

 # Call for Papers

 The 29th edition of the SPIN symposium aims to bring together researchers and practitioners interested in automated tool-based techniques to analyze and model software for the purpose of verification and validation.
-The symposium specifically focuses on concurrent software but does not exclude the analysis of sequential software.
-Submissions are solicited on theoretical results, novel algorithms (classical and quantum), tool development for modern hardware (parallel and distributed), and empirical evaluation.
+We invite submissions presenting theoretical results, novel algorithms, tool development, and empirical evaluation.

 ## Topics